-Making human insulin in bacteria is a resource for schools with an animation showing how insulin is made, from APBI Resources for Schools, UK.
+Making human insulin is a resource for schools with an animation showing how insulin is made, from APBI Resources for Schools, UK.

 Read about Dr Goetz Liable and his team's work to knock down beta-lactoglobulin (BLG), a milk whey protein known to be allergenic, in this 2017 New Zealand Herald article.